What to Drink, How to choose and Where to Buy Wines that are a sure bet

 Today, about 90 per cent of the country’s wines are happily sealed in this way, including most of the best.
 This is a beautiful marriage between the rich nuttiness of great Burgundy and the tropical notes of New Zealand, built to last.

-Where to Buy: The Boxford Wine Co2006 Vinoptima Ormond Gewurztraminer
+Where to Buy: The Boxford Wine Co

 Made by Nick Nobilo in Gisborne, a region best known for its Chardonnay, this is a lovely example of a grape variety New Zealand does really well.
 Fresh and fragrant, with the spice of pepper, the fruit of lychees and the perfume of violets.

-Where to Buy: available from Berkmann direct2006 Clearview Enigma
+Where to Buy: available from Berkmann direct

 Made from the traditional Bordeaux combination of Merlot, Malbec, Cabernet Sauvignon and Cabernet Franc, this is a very Bordeaux-like wine.
 The key flavours are of plum, cherry and blackcurrant, but there are some perfumed notes too and a hint of spearmint.
 Classy and worth keeping.

-Where to Buy: Hellion Wines2005 Trinity Hill Gimblett Gravels Viognier
+• cup2005 Trinity Hill Gimblett Gravels Viognier

 The apricotty Viognier is a variety that likes a warm climate, and this example may also be benefiting from the stony soil of the Gimblett Gravels, which lie beneath most of the best vineyards in Hawke’s Bay.
 This is richly tropical, but with a good mineral note and a hint of ginger.

-Where to Buy: The New Zealand House of Wine2005 Te Mata Estate Coleraine
+Where to Buy: The New Zealand House of Wine

 The oldest winery in Hawke’s Bay, Te Mata is one of the only producers in New Zealand with a track record of wines that age.
 This Bordeaux lookalike should reward keeping to allow its plummy, blackcurranty flavours to mellow.
 Stocks are low, and the 2005 will soon be replaced by the 2006.

-Where to Buy: Noel Young Wines, Edward Sheldon2005 Craggy Range Gimblett Gravels “Le Sol” Syrah
+Where to Buy: Noel Young Wines, Edward Sheldon

 One of the stars of Hawke’s Bay — and maker of great wines elsewhere — Craggy Range has produced about 3,600 bottles of plummy, peppery and wild-berryish Syrah to set against any top wine from the Rhône.

-Where to Buy: widely available.2004 Dry River Martinborough Syrah
+Where to Buy: widely available.

 The Dry River winery was a pioneer of New Zealand Syrah — and its wine has been the model for a number of other producers.
 The use of the French name here — as opposed to Shiraz, the name by which this grape is known in Australia — is explained by a character that combines bright blackberry fruit with smoke and pepper, in a style that tastes much more like the Rhône than Barossa.